happy44300/pac-man-algoscript-clone/README.md

 ### Runing the game
 Open [algoscript](http://www.algoscript.info/) in a new tab

-Open Main.js in this reposetory
+Open Main.js in this repository

 Copy paste the code in algoscript and run it